ucsb-ccs-computing/ucsb-ccs-computing.github.io/_students/chow_scott.md

 Scott Chow is a CCS Computing major from San Mateo, California.
-Scott is currently working for a student-led startup called [The Plug](http://theplugsocial.com/) while exploring iOS development in both Swift and Objective-C. In his free time, he trains for marathons, plays for [UCSB's Ultimate team Black Tide](http://recreation.sa.ucsb.edu/sport-clubs/sports-clubs/men's-sports-clubs/ultimate), and plays trumpet in the [University Wind Ensemble](http://www.music.ucsb.edu/ensembles/university-wind) and [UCSB Jazz Ensemble](http://www.music.ucsb.edu/ensembles/jazz).
-Scott worked as an iOS instructor at [Make School](https://www.makeschool.com/) last summer.
+Scott is currently working in the SecLab to make 2 factor authentication faster and easier.
+In his free time, he leads the UCSB Running Club, plays trumpet for the student-led POPS Orchestra, and plays tuba in the University Wind Ensemble.
+Scott worked as an Software Engineering Intern at Invoca last summer and will be working for Appfolio this coming one.